MrBounty/Data_portfolio/README.md

 This app aims to streamline document processing by leveraging embeddings for summarization and interactive question-answering capabilities.

-[TODO] Add video and link
+[TODO] Add video

 ### 📝⏱️ Meeting minutes generator

-[TODO] Add video and link
+[TODO] Add video and description

 ### 🌍🗣️ Translator

-[TODO] Add video and link
+[TODO] Add video and description

 ### 💬🤖 My chatGPT

-[TODO] Add video and link
+[TODO] Add video and description

 ## 🤖🧠 Machine and Deep Learning

 ### 🌾📊 EY data challenges 2023 level 1 - Time series & Binary classification
 The EY Open Science Data Challenge Level 1 aims to create open-source solutions to address UN Sustainable Development Goal 2: Zero Hunger.
 Participants used radar and optical satellite data to build a model that identifies rice crops in Vietnam.

 I created my solution to identify rice crops in Vietnam using deep learning technologies with Keras.
-Using data solely from the satellite Sentinel 1, my model achieved an **accuracy of 100%**.
+Using data solely from the satellite Sentinel 1, my model achieved an **accuracy of 100% and was in the 10 best solution out of 1300 participants**.

 [Link](https://github.com/MrBounty/Data_portfolio/tree/main/EY%20data%20challenges%202023%20level%201)